-At People’s Choice, we offer unsecured personal loans for $2,000 and up to $40,000, plus we have secured loans from $10,000.Not every lender is the same and not every person is the same either, so there are a few things you need to understand about borrowing and repayments before you go any further.
+At People’s Choice, we offer an unsecured personal loan for $2,000 and up to $40,000, plus we have a secured loan from $20,000.Not every lender is the same and not every person is the same either, so there are a few things you need to understand about borrowing and repayments before you go any further.

 If you're thinking of applying for a personal loan from any lender, you need to get a feel for how much you might be able to borrow, depending on your individual circumstances.
 This amount is called your borrowing power and can be pretty complex to work out.